 There was a time when the bulk of a man’s style was dictated by what he wore to work.
-The next time you watch an episode of Mad Men, look at how the advertising executives wear suits that are just a little more casual than lawyers and accountants they deal with, but a bit less casual than what the copywriters and artists wear.
-You can tell what every man does for a living simply by their style.
+Consider past decades, when middle management executives would don suits that were just a tad more relaxed than what the lawyers and accountants they interacted with would wear, yet slightly less casual than what the copywriters and creatives wore.
+You could tell what every man did for a living simply by their style uniform.

 Today, men’s fashion is about a lot more than the office.
 Men have freedom to build their own personal style.
 We now live in a world where it is possible to have a wardrobe that is equally appropriate for a day at the graphic design firm, a night of cocktails, or an evening at the theater.